bids-standard/bids-specification/src/99-appendices/10-qmri.md

-### qMRI method-specific priority levels for grouping suffix
+# Method-specific priority levels for grouping suffix

 Although there is not an upper limit to the amount of metadata for images collected by a `grouping suffix`, some of the metadata entries become